Before contacting us, you may want to check our FAQ section below to see whether we’ve already covered your question!

 Unfortunately not.
 We’re a volunteer-run company and we’re not able to accept any work experience placements.

-No. The Old Court Theatre, as of October 2014, is not available for hire.
+No. The Old Court Theatre is currently not available for hire.

 No – absolutely not.
-CTW open auditions are just that and anybody can turn up and have a go.
+CTW open auditions are just that and anybody can take part.
 If you were successful and cast in a production, you would then need to join.

 In 99.9% of productions, there is absolutely no pre-casting.
 All parts are decided on from the auditions which are as open and fair as possible for CTW members and non-members alike.